-Axa, the car insurance company, doesn’t just have an iPhone app that stores insurance details and proffers crash info, it has commissioned a whole bunch of videos to promote its ‘Respect on the Road’campaign.
+Axa, the car insurance company, doesn’t just have an iPhone app that stores insurance details and proffers crash info, it has commissioned a whole bunch of videos to promote its

 As well as a video showing typical ‘road rage’ language and behaviour acted out by tots, there’s a whole series featuring a cab driver.
 Yes, that paragon of road safety, a cab driver.
 Funnily enough, he hates speed bumps.

 The AXA Respect On The Road campaign has a growing number of ‘Cab Cam’ videos featuring a taxi driver eliciting views from his passengers.
 At least two of the videos feature views about cyclists.

 Michael likes bikes, but only in good weather:

 Tony reckons cyclists cause accidents: